-It would be immensely freeing to know that he has taken care of this financial liability that many have struggled to address at the age of 35 years old.
+It would be immensely free to know that he has taken care of this financial liability that many have struggled to address at the age of 35 years old.

-With what he earns today, he can choose to allocate all he earns productively into areas that aligns with his values.
+With what he earns today, he can choose to allocate all he earns productively into areas that align with his values.

 And his wife might not need to return to work.

-Of course, there is still milestones to be cleared:
+Of course, there are still milestones to be cleared: